furmilion/VVVVVV-Pygame/README.md

 + Added replays!
 Still very experimental..
 Bugs likely!
 + Adjusted previous framerate debugging tool so less K presses are required to get to a low framerate and vice versa
 + Framerate now shows in HUD if debbuging tool is active
-+ Adjusted player.png to make player appear more like he does in VVVVVV
 + Adjusted logo.png to make logo appear more like it does in VVVVVV
 + Adjusted light blue color some graphics have to be slightly darker
 + Adjusted Enemy forgiveness again [30, 26, 38, 40] -> [32, 30, 38, 28]